davidalger/testocean/README.md

 You can alter this behavior by setting a different default `droplet_count` value in the `terraform.tfvars` file but note that this will change the procedure for terminating droplets to using the `terraform destroy` command vs what is documented below.

+When droplets are created, the `whoami` command is used to initialize an admin shell user corresponding to your local shell user.
+This is also used as part of the droplet naming pattern for easy identification.
+The default 'centos' or 'ubuntu' users will not be created as a result.
+When connecting via SSH, this means it should be sufficient to simply type `ssh <ip>` on the command line to authenticate as the created user.
+Note that it may take a minute or two for the cloud-init system to prepare the shell user for use.

 #### Spawning Droplets

 To spin up your test ocean, run the `terraform apply` command specifying how many droplets you would like spun up like so: